zianpan/MLIP_Lab6/Lab5.md

 To receive credit for this lab, show your work to the TA during recitation.

 ## Deliverables
-- [ ] Demonstrate the successful installation of Java and Jenkins on the team virtual machine (recommended) or your location machine.
+- [ ] Show correct configuration of a Jenkins pipeline on [Lab5 Github Repo](https://github.com/JayYu0116/MLIP_Lab5/).
+The build process must automatically fetch Jenkinsfile and run pipeline according to it.
 - [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
-- [ ] Create 2/3 slices and derive meaningful insights and showcase them to the TA
+- [ ] Complete the `test_data_transformation` function in `test.py` to test data transformation's validity.

 ## Java Installation
 - Go to [Jenkins Installation Page](https://www.jenkins.io/doc/book/installing/), select the Operating System you currently use.
 For your team server, please select [linux](https://www.jenkins.io/doc/book/installing/linux/).